-This Roasted Pumpkin Soup Recipe tastes just like Fall with warming spices, savory bacon, and a cozy creamy texture.
-We roast the pumpkin in this hearty soup recipe for an unbeatable caramelized richness.
+This creamy Roasted Pumpkin Soup Recipe tastes just like Fall with warming spices, savory bacon, and a cozy, smooth texture.
+I love starting with roasted pumpkins for an unbeatable caramelized richness, but you can also use canned pumpkin to save time.

 This post may contain affiliate links.
 Read my disclosure policy.

 We’re just beginning the chilly season here in Idaho, and I’m not going to hide it—I’m excited.
-We had a great summer enjoying the Hawaiian beaches, California sunshine, and even Paris in the Spring, but I’m ready for a change of pace.
-Bring on the cool temps, fuzzy socks, and comforting, cozy soups I love, like Beef Stew, Split Pea Soup, and Chicken Tortilla Soup.
+We had a great summer enjoying the pool and sunshine, but I’m ready for a change of pace.
+Bring on the cool weather, fuzzy socks, and comforting, cozy soups I love, like Beef Stew, Split Pea Soup, and Chicken Tortilla Soup.

 This pumpkin soup will be the first bowl I reach for this year.
-It’s hearty and creamy from the roasted pumpkin, rich from the coconut milk and bacon, and warms from the inside out, courtesy of the perfect blend of spices.
+It’s hearty and creamy from the roasted pumpkin, rich from the coconut milk and bacon, and warms from the inside out, courtesy of the perfect blend of warm spices.
+This recipe gets me excited for all of the pumpkin recipes, from Pumpkin Cheesecake to Pumpkin Pie and my husband’s favorite Pumpkin Cake.

-The ingredient list is short and sweet for our easy Pumpkin Soup recipe, but each ingredient does play an important part in making this the best Fall soup!
+The ingredient list is short and sweet for our easy Pumpkin Soup recipe.

 - Spices – cinnamon, nutmeg, allspice, salt, and pepper